Biographies Characteristics Analysis

 2. Transfer of military enterprises to the production of civilian products

-3. Type of power plants that are built longer and more expensive than all the others (Hydraulic)
+3. Type of power plants that take longer and are more expensive to build than all others (Hydraulic)

-4. What potential is the leading factor in the placement of machine-building enterprises
+4. What potential is the leading factor in the location of machine-building enterprises

-5. a center that unites scientific institutions with science-intensive industrial enterprises
+5. center uniting scientific institutions with knowledge-intensive industrial enterprises

-8. Production links between enterprises that jointly manufacture certain products
+8. Industrial connections between enterprises jointly producing certain products

 10. ... complex - a set of industries that produce a variety of machines